Sign In / Sign Out

 SHELDUS™ is a county-level hazard data set for the U.S. and covers natural hazards such thunderstorms, hurricanes, floods, wildfires, and tornados as well as perils such as flash floods, heavy rainfall, etc. The database contains information on the date of an event, affected location (county and state) and the direct losses caused by the event (property and crop losses, injuries, and fatalities) from 1960 to present.
 With the release of Version 15.2, the database now also includes insured crop losses (indemnity payments).
 Insured crop losses cover the period from January 1989 to present.

-With the release of Version 17.0 (November 8, 2018), the database contains loss information for Puerto Rico, Guam, and other U.S. territories (2017 only).
+With the release of Version 18.0 (November 18, 2019), the database contains loss information for Puerto Rico, Guam, and other U.S. territories from 2010 through 2018.
 For more information see the SHELDUS Metadata.

 SHELDUS™ was developed by the Hazards and Vulnerability Research Institute at the University of South Carolina and originally supported by grants from the National Science Foundation (Grant No. 99053252 and 0220712) and the University of South Carolina's Office of the Vice President for Research.
 Since 2018, the ASU Center for Emergency Management and Homeland Security supports and maintains SHELDUS™.